 Tip 3 / Get Medical Skincare Treatments Regularly

-When I started working with Hope, I gave her the reigns and allowed her to create a treatment plan for me.
+When I started working with a professional like Gold Skin Care Center, I gave them the reigns and allowed them to create a treatment plan for me.
 If you saw her skin in-person and knew her age, you’d do the same.
 At the time, I still had acne along the jawline, scarring, texture issues, and my skin just looked tired.

 The bottom line: budget for these minimally-invasive, collagen-stimulating treatments throughout the year.
 They’ll pay off in dividends in 1, 2, 5, and 10 years.

 Tip 4 / Tailor Your Lifestyle

 As I mentioned above, the year we moved to California, got engaged, and got married, was one of the most stressful periods of my entire life, and my skin showed it.
 I broke out, constantly looked exhausted, was puffy, and started losing hair.